loopingz/webda.io/docs/pages/Concepts/Models.md

 The models define your business objects.
 They are stored and exposed through API by Stores.

-They are close to a `POJO` but when attached to a Store, they are not truely POJO.
+They are close to a `POJO` but when attached to a Store, they are not truely POJO, similar to Hibernate.

 The `toJSON` method filters the attached store and context.

 ## Attributes